alxndrTL/mamba.py/README.md

 A straightfoward implementation of [Mamba](https://arxiv.org/abs/2312.00752) in PyTorch with a simple parallel scan implementation, offering an major speedup over a sequential implementation, as the parallel scan allows the parallelization over the time dimension.
 It combines the ease of read with good performances.

+## Updates
+- <b>09/02/2024</b> : First part of the performance update.
+For small sequences (<128), it can speed up training by more than 20% compared to the first version.
+For setups close to what can found in practice (like in NLP), it can speed up training by 10%.

+- <b>22/01/2024</b> : Added a MLX version of `mamba.py`, which supports inference as well as training.
+This version is similar to PyTorch, and allows Mac users to play around with Mamba models.
+It was [tested]() on the largest Mamba trained to date (2.8b), as well as

+___
+## Overview

 ![speed comparison](assets/speed_comparison.png)

 This graph shows the training time (forward and backward pass) of a single Mamba layer (`d_model=16, d_state=16`) using 3 different methods : `CUDA`, which is the official [Mamba implementation](https://github.com/state-spaces/mamba), `mamba.py`, which is this repo, and `sequential`, which is a sequential (RNN-like) implementation of the selective scan.